-Head Instructor and owner of Midwest Tactical Systems, Cullan McHarg, Has been a lifelong martial arts and combat sports practitioner.
-Cullan has been a Police Officer since 2002 with the Bloomington Police Department, MN.
-As a patrol Officer for over five years, he learned the vast difference between sport fighting and street confrontations.
+Founder of Midwest Tactical Systems, Sergeant Cullan McHarg, Has been a lifelong martial arts and combat sports practitioner.
+Cullan has been a police officer since 2002 with the Bloomington Police Department in Minnesota.
+As a patrol officer, he learned the vast difference between sport fighting and street confrontations.
 Cullan attended various training seminars, schools, and courses that specifically focused on combative street encounters, as they apply to law enforcement, in order to gain tactical proficiency in his trade.
-In addition to his on-going tactical training, Cullan also trains at ‘Alliance Jiu-Jitsu Minnesota’ under Brazilian Jiu-jitsu black belt Damian Hirtz.
+In addition to his on-going tactical training, Cullan is black belt at ‘Alliance Jiu-Jitsu Minnesota’ under Brazilian Jiu-jitsu black belt Damian Hirtz.

-In 2007, Cullan took a position as a use of force instructor for the Bloomington Police Department and also transferred to the investigations division, working primarily narcotics and gang cases.
-Cullan spent eight years working narcotics before transferring to the property crimes division, where he worked burglary and arson cases.
-He was promoted to Sergeant in August of 2017 and currently works in the patrol division.
+Cullan has extensive experience in investigations, working primarily narcotics and gang cases.
+He spent eight years working narcotics before transferring to the property crimes division, where he worked burglary and arson cases.

 Cullan has over a decade of professional teaching experience in law enforcement with respect to use of force/combatives, as well as, drug interdiction and gang intelligence.
 Based on his experience and commitment to training, Cullan has assisted in developing several programs for law enforcement and the private sector, with regards to use of force/combatives and criminal interdiction.
 He is a certified Force Science Analyst and the sole founder of the Midwest Tactical Systems LLC.